Transformations entry¶

 .

-The trans_read entry (optional) contains a transformations mapping (See transformations).
+The trans_install entry (optional) contains a transformations mapping (See transformations).

 <trans-key>: <command-to-execute>

-The trans_write entry (optional) contains a write transformations mapping (See transformations).
+The trans_update entry (optional) contains a write transformations mapping (See transformations).

 <trans-key>: <command-to-execute>